Andrew Malcolm (author): Malcolm vs. Oxford University, 2001–2002

 In his Times Higher Education Supplement review, Hardy wrote that in his original decision to publish Making Names, "he had the strong support – later withdrawn for reasons he never fully understood – of one of the Delegates."
-The Delegate referred to was Dr. Alan Ryan, who in 1985 in two reports had recommended Making Names' publication.
+The Delegate referred to was Alan Ryan, who in 1985 in two reports had recommended Making Names' publication.
 On 13 April 2001, reacting to Hardy's review, Ryan wrote in the THES that he had changed his mind about publishing the book because "what had seemed fresh, lively and amusing seemed coarse and jeering the third time around."
 Malcolm claimed that this constituted a breach of the non-denigration clause of the 1992 settlement.
 Further litigation followed, and in March 2002 the case came before Mr. Justice Lightman, the judge whose ruling in Malcolm's publishing contract case twelve years earlier had been overturned.
-Lightman found that Dr. Ryan, though Warden of New College, was not an employee or servant of the university but an "independent contractor".
-Malcolm was ordered to pay £12,500 of Oxford's claimed £41,600 costs and was refused leave to appeal.
+Lightman found that Ryan, though Warden of New College, was not an employee or servant of the university but an "independent contractor".
+After the judgement, Oxford claimed £41,622.50 costs.
+Malcolm was ordered to pay £12,500, and was then refused leave to appeal.
+His response was to write a letter to Oxford's solicitors in which he said, "I might, with the aid of certain benefactors, be able within a month or two to raise the entire sum of £12,500, and possibly even more, providing that the money is used by the University to endow a lecture series (or alternatively a part-time lectureship) in the subject of Publishing Law."
+Malcolm’s offer was not taken up.